vishalpandey-alf/sentinel-waf/README.md

 # WAFinity - Infinite Protection, Intelligent Detection

-WAFinity is a advanced Web Application Firewall (WAF) that combines signature-based detection with machine learning-based anomaly detection to protect web applications from known and unknown threats.
+**WAFinity** is an Advanced Web Application Firewall (WAF) that protects web applications from known threats such as SQL injection, Cross-Site Scripting (XSS), and other similar attacks by filtering and monitoring HTTP traffic between the application and the Internet.

+In addition to signature-based detection, it uses **machine learning-based anomaly detection** to identify obfuscated, zero-day, and previously unknown attacks by analyzing patterns and behaviors in incoming requests.

 ## **How it works**